trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 ## Retaining state when Activity pauses and resumes

+When an activity is paused or stopped, the Android system could possibly destroy the activity to reclaim memory because as the activity would be deep in the stack.
+That said, a running activity is never destroyed by the Android system to reclaim memory.

+In such cases, the onPause() method is reliably called.
+The onDestroy() method may not be called at all times.

+As there is a chance for the activity to be destroyed, it makes sense to save the state or stop tasks like playing music in the onPause() method.
+The state can be retained by any of the following means
+ * Shared Preferences
+ * Files
+ * Databases
+ * Content Providers

+The saved state can be retrieved in the onResume() method

+<b><i> Save state in onPause() and retrieve the saved state in onResume() when </b></i>

  1) The home button is pressed where the Activity is only paused and stopped but not destroyed